Location: Chicago, Illinois

 Rush University System for Health

-Chicago, IL
+Aurora, IL

 Rush University System for Health is seeking a Board Certified or Board Eligible General Dermatologist to join its growing Department of Dermatology.
-This full-time position will be based primarily at Rush Oak Brook and Rush Copley Medical Center, two high-performing regional sites serving diverse and growing patient populations.
+This full-time position will be based primarily at Rush Copley Medical Center in Aurora, Illinois, a high-performing regional site serving a diverse and expanding patient population.

-The successful candidate will join a collegial and expanding department of 19 full-time faculty and 5 advanced practice providers, offering subspecialty expertise in medical dermatology, procedural dermatology, pediatric dermatology, dermatopathology, and complex disease.
+The successful candidate will join a collegial and expanding department of 20 full-time faculty and 5 advanced practice providers, offering subspecialty expertise in medical dermatology, surgical dermatology, pediatric dermatology, dermatopathology, cosmetic dermatology, and complex disease.
 The department is nationally recognized for its commitment to clinical excellence, educational leadership, and innovation in care delivery.

-This position offers a dynamic opportunity to practice high-quality outpatient dermatology while contributing to the department’s academic mission.
-In addition to providing outstanding clinical care in general and procedural dermatology, the candidate will have the opportunity to teach dermatology residents and medical students, participate in educational activities such as grand rounds and journal clubs, and engage in clinical research or quality improvement initiatives, depending on their interests.
+This position offers the opportunity to practice high-quality outpatient dermatology while contributing to the department’s academic mission.
+In addition to providing excellent clinical care in general and procedural dermatology, the candidate will have opportunities to teach dermatology residents and medical students, participate in departmental educational, and pursue clinical research or quality improvement initiatives depending on their interests.
+The position offers access to Rush University’s academic and research infrastructure and connection with a collaborative faculty community that values mentorship and growth across nine sites.

 Faculty at Rush benefit from a robust academic infrastructure, access to multidisciplinary collaboration, and an environment that values mentorship, leadership development, and scholarly growth.
 Academic rank and compensation will be commensurate with experience, and a competitive benefits package is available.

 The Department of Dermatology is actively expanding its regional footprint, research enterprise, and academic influence.
-We welcome candidates who are enthusiastic about joining a forward-looking department and contributing to its continued growth across clinical, educational, and scholarly domains.
+We welcome candidates excited to join a forward-looking department and contribute to its continued clinical, educational, and scholarly growth.

+Rush University System for Health (Rush) is an academic health system whose mission is to improve the health of the individuals and the diverse communities it serves through the integration of outstanding patient care, education, research and community partnerships.
 Rush includes Rush University Medical Center, Rush University, Rush Copley Medical Center and Rush Oak Park Hospital, as well as numerous regional outpatient care facilities.
 Rush University, with more than 2,500 students, is a health sciences university that comprises Rush Medical College, the College of Nursing, and the College of Health Sciences.

 Rush is an elite medical community recognized yearly for excellence in patient care, medical discovery and clinical expertise.
 We are committed to fostering and sustaining a climate and culture wherein all staff, faculty, patients, and students thrive.
 Our continued pursuits have earned Rush University Medical Center the distinction of being on U.S. News & World Report’s Best Hospitals Honor Roll for 2024-2025.
 This places the Medical Center amongst the top 50 of the more than 5,000 hospitals evaluated.
 U.S. News & World Report has also recognized eleven Rush programs amongst the nation’s best, including top ten national rankings for neurology and neurosurgery and orthopedics.
 Rush University Medical Center has received Vizient's Quality Leadership Award, ranking second among 99 academic medical centers across the country.